Depth of Knowledge…

 I smiled ☺️

-Then, I showed them the eight methods of using the basic under the leg guard pass as well as the four positions used to pass the guard.
+Then, I showed them the eight methods of using the basic under the leg guard passing technique as well as the four primary positions used to pass the guard.
 And then I waited for their response…

 “Hey, how come you didn’t teach us these things a few years ago?”

-I smiled again and replied, “You struggled trying to remember the twelve individual mechanics of the basic guard pass.
-Do you think you could have handled these additional twelve details/focuses?
+I smiled again and replied, “You struggled trying to remember the twelve individual mechanics of the basic under the leg guard pass.
+Do you think you could have handled these additional twelve details?
 I don’t think so!
-Plus, I want you to understand that you aren’t quite ready for the next two phases of guard passing!”
+Plus, at that time, you weren’t quite ready for the next two phases of guard passing!”
+(NOTE: The extreme basics of the under the leg guard pass represents the first phase of training!)

 This was their response…

 I share this with all of you to encourage you to go far beyond learning hundreds or even thousands of techniques in your training.
-Instead, I want to you to consider learning, memorizing, practicing, developing and mastering just a few handfuls of techniques that work for you on just about everyone!
-The key to doing that lies in the training methods, not the technique!
+Instead, I want to you to consider learning, memorizing, practicing, developing and mastering just a few handfuls of techniques that will work for you on just about everyone!
+The key to doing that lies in the manner in which you train, not the technique!

 From my perspective, what I have written above is the true meaning of “Old School Training”

 AN INTERESTING NOTE: One time, a few “curious” students at the end of a seminar asked me to perform the old school under the leg guard pass on them.
-They asked me to do this because they wanted to compare old school Jiu Jitsu versus new school.
+They asked me to do this because they wanted to compare old school Jiu Jitsu versus the new school (i.e. Rubber guard, De La Riva Guard, Worm Guard, Koala guard, etc.).
 So, I agreed!

 One of them was an “X” guard specialist.
 Another was a “Rubber guard” specialist.
 And the final guy was a “Koala guard” specialist.
 All three were purple belts.
 I went to work and passed each student’s guard 4-6 times using nothing but the under the leg guard pass.
 Each of them had fascinating comments at the end of the session.
 They were surprised I was able to do so – especially after I had allowed them to establish full control over my body.